ship-armada/armada/GOVERNANCE.md

    - **Quorum not met:** Veto stands by default.
 If the community can't mobilize to override, the SC's security judgment holds.
 4. Ratification uses **standard quorum** (20% of circulating voting power or 100,000 ARM).

-**The ejection consequence is the accountability mechanism.** The Security Ccouncil only vetoes when they're genuinely confident the community will back them — vetoing a proposal the community wanted means losing the seat.
-This replaces the need for a separate Security Council bond or punishment mechanism.
+**The ejection consequence is the accountability mechanism.** The SC only vetoes when they're genuinely confident the community will back them — vetoing a proposal the community wanted means losing the seat.
+This replaces the need for a separate SC bond or punishment mechanism.

 **Single-veto rule.** A restored proposal cannot be vetoed again.
 This is enforced per-proposal — the governor sets a flag when a